011000100110111101101111/Nexus/docs/collections/_posts/2024-02-22-lxc_kubernetes.md

 **Prerequisites**

-- Everything is done on Ubuntu 22.04 LTS server, however this should work on any system you have LXD running.
+- Everything is done on `Ubuntu 22.04 LTS server`, however this should work on any system you have LXD running.
+- Although the host does not need to be Ubuntu, the deployed VMS MUST be `Ubuntu:22.04` as this is what the script is tuned for.
+Feel free to change the script slightly to handle other operating systems.
 - You already deployed an LXC cluster.
 See my LXC guide first if you have not.

 ## Overview